ReinierNel/devops-demo/README.md

 simple ultimate knots and crosses game built using the Godot frame work and exported to web (wasm)

 see for details about the rules https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe

+## Future Improvements

+### Argocd

+SSO to Azure AD
+Create helm charts for apps so that Argocd can template them

+Install basic tempting tool like gomplate on argocd to replace values in manifests based on env vars or

+### Kubernetes

+Install external secrets (can pull in secrets from a keyvault) (skipped to save some costs)

+Enable Workload identities (allows pods and other k8s resources to access azure resources based on role assistants)

+### Grafana

+Add Alets and triggers based on log and metrics events

+> Potentials swap out Loki-stack for pure azure container insights and azure log analytics

+### Github Actions

+Split single file into workflow with dependant steps

+Add Static code analysts, unit tests before build

+Add web test after deploy to verify services are running correctly